XMMGOF/pysas/README.md

 ### Cloning This Repository

-*Alternatively*, this repository can be cloned by going into the directory where pySAS is installed to remove the current version of pySAS using
+*Alternatively*, pySAS can be cloned from GitHub by going into the directory where pySAS is installed to remove the current version of pySAS using
 ```
 cd /path/to/sas/install/xmmsas_202XXXXXX_YYYY/lib/python/
 rm -rf ./pysas